jcstier/jaws/README.md

 ### Sub Projects ###

-* jaws-rc
-  ** Jaws remote client.
+* jaws-rc - jaws remote client.
 The distributed app that will do actual web scraping.
-* jaws-model
-  ** Model classes for sending data between the remote client and jaws.
+* jaws-model - model classes for sending data between the remote client and jaws.